Tips with money for international students

-The important thing to remember if you do lose money in a scam is it's not your fault and you didn’t do anything wrong.
+The important thing to remember if you do lose money in a scam is that it's not your fault and you didn’t do anything wrong.
 These criminals make a good living out of what they do and they are good at it.
 Please come and talk to us and we can make sure you get access to the support you need.
 You can also contact Victim Support by calling 0161 200 1950 or emailing firstname.lastname@example.org.

 With your permission and never using your name, we can also make sure that other students are aware of the fraud and so can be more prepared.
 You can use the same contacts as above – ResLife and your student support officer, as well as Action Fraud.